Ladislao Pazmany: Childhood and early life

-Older son Ladislao made his first model plane at age five, followed by others, and was encouraged by his father to visit the airports and train stations, developing an interest in trains, planes, motors, and engines, leading to his first flights, in gliders, at age 15.
+Ladislao Pazmany made his first model plane at age five.
+He was encouraged by his father to visit the airports and train stations resulting in him developing an interest in trains, planes, motors, and engines.
+This interest led to his first flight, in gliders, at age 15.
 A prodigious student, the young Pazmany began teaching elementary aviation to adults while still a young man, and later graduated with an honors degree from the prestigious Otto Krause Technical School in Buenos Aires.
 He continued four years of aeronautical engineering study at the Universidad Nacional de La Plata.

 Following his experience with gliders, Pazmany's first plane was a Piper J-3 Cub and then a Cessna, becoming a pilot at only 15 years old.
 As the barnstorming spirit was very much alive in him and his like-minded friends Pazmany learned to fly over the cow pastures and farmlands outside of Buenos Aires, logging hours and integrating hundreds of hours of practical flight experience into a growing knowledge of aeronautical engineering.

 Career

 Buenos Aires, Argentina

-For nearly a decade he designed aircraft, pipelines, high tension power lines, suspension bridges, chemical and hydroelectric plants, and was an instructor (at Raggio Escuela Tecnica) an aeronautical school.
+For nearly a decade he designed aircraft, pipelines, high tension power lines, suspension bridges, chemical and hydroelectric plants, and was an instructor (at Raggio Escuela Tecnica), an aeronautical school in Buenos Aires.
 He also worked as an auto company draftsman, and at some point held 3 jobs at once.

 He also worked for The Air Force of Argentina (Fuerza Aerea Argentina), Techint Engineering, the international conglomerate, and helped with the wing design of the Dewoitine 7–10.